I have been experiencing vaginal dryness for over a year and my doctor prescribed hemorrhoid cream!

 Needless to say, it’s not working.
 Can you help?

 I am so glad you wrote!
-Vaginal dryness is common and you have easy, viable options (one of them is not suffering…and the other is definitely not hemorrhoid cream!)
+Vulva AND vaginal dryness is common and you have easy, viable options (one of them is not suffering…and the other is definitely not hemorrhoid cream!)

-Vaginal dryness occurs most often in post menopause (12 months period-free) after estrogen (the hormone responsible for keeping our eyes, mouth, joints and vaginas lubricated) declines, and after hyaluronic acid (a naturally occurring molecule in our skin cells) also decreases significantly.
+Vulva & vaginal dryness occurs most often in postmenopause (after we reach 12 months period-free) when estrogen (the hormone responsible for keeping our eyes, mouth, joints and vaginas lubricated) declines, and after hyaluronic acid (a naturally occurring molecule in our skin cells) also decreases significantly.

-Vaginal dryness can occur at other times in our life too—one of the biggest culprits is the birth control pill, which changes our hormone balance.
+Vulva & vaginal dryness can occur at other times in our life too—one of the biggest culprits is the birth control pill.
 Other reasons include postpartum, overuse of pantyliners and other absorbent pads, side effect from cancer treatments, certain medications or other health conditions.

-The bad news is vaginal dryness, if left untreated, is the one midlife experience that will not get better with time.
+The bad news is vulva & vaginal dryness, if left untreated, will not get better with time.

-Optimal vaginal health ensures we can sit, walk, dance and move our bodies comfortably.
+Optimal vulva & vaginal health ensures we can sit, walk, dance and move our bodies comfortably...and wear the clothing we choose.

 Physical movement is key for aging women as it supports our brain health.

-And, a healthy vagina also helps prevent urinary tract infections (UTIs) and incontinence.
+And, a healthy urethra, vulva, vagina and pelvic floor also helps prevent urinary tract infections (UTIs) and incontinence.

 So what can you do to prevent and/or treat vaginal dryness?

-Have sex.
-A “use it or lose it” approach to vaginal health is not a myth.
-Sexual activity (with or without a partner) and regular orgasms keeps blood flow and energy directed to our pelvic region and that helps to produce natural vaginal lubrication.
+Sexual activity: Sexual activity (only if comfortable; with or without a partner) and regular orgasms keeps blood flow and energy directed to our pelvic region and that helps prioritize vaginal health.
 (Note: this is a PREVENTATIVE strategy.
-If you already experience dryness and find sex uncomfortable or painful, this is not a recommended approach.
+If you already experience dryness and find penetrative sex uncomfortable or painful, this is not a recommended approach.
 Continue reading for your treatment options.)

 Practice regular pelvic floor exercise: See a pelvic floor physiotherapist at least once per year.
 Our pelvic health must be a priority as it is responsible for our bladder health, bowel health, sexual health and more.
 It’s important for all women to exercise their pelvic floor correctly and consistently, and this requires the guidance of a professional.

-Moisturize your vagina: As part of a regular routine, you can prevent and treat vaginal dryness by moisturizing your vagina with hyaluronic acid—just like you moisturize your hands, face, feet and elbows!
+Moisturize with hyaluronic acid: As part of a regular routine, you can prevent and treat vulva & vaginal dryness by moisturizing your vulva & vagina with hyaluronic acid—just like you moisturize your hands, face, feet and elbows!

 Hyaluronic acid has been a popular ingredient in beauty and skincare products since 2003.
 In 2013, research by Dr. Petra Stute showed hyaluronic acid is as effective for treating vaginal dryness as localized estrogen therapy (a physician-prescribed form of hormone therapy--often in the form of a cream, suppository or ring--applied directly to the vagina delivering estrogen back to the body.)